Jerry Muckensturm

-Jerry Ray Muckensturm (born October 13, 1953) is a former professional American football player who played linebacker for seven seasons for the Chicago Bears.
-He played his college ball for Arkansas State University.
+Jerry Ray Muckensturm (born October 13, 1953) is an American former professional football player who was a linebacker for seven seasons with the Chicago Bears of the National Football League (NFL).
+He played college football for Arkansas State Red Wolves.

 Muckensturm was injured in the Chicago Bears Week 3 contest in 1983 against the New Orleans Saints on September 17, 1983, just one month shy of his 30th birthday.
 Muckensturm was injured on a kickoff and had to be carried off the field by his teammates after suffering a leg injury that ended his career.